koenkivits/colorblindsim/README.md

 ## Tools used

-ColorBlindSim is built using the following JavaScript tools:
+ColorBlindSim is built using the following tools:

 * [Preact](https://preactjs.com/) for rendering
 * [Unistore](https://github.com/developit/unistore) for state management